Mars-The-Planet/Deimos/README.md

 The configuration part of this library is based on [MidnightLib](https://www.curseforge.com/minecraft/mc-mods/midnightlib) by [Motschen](https://www.curseforge.com/members/motschen/projects).

 ## Setup
+You can either use these [IntelliJ templates](https://github.com/Mars-The-Planet/Multiloader-Templates-with-Deimos) that generate a new MultiLoader project with Deimos preconfigured, or follow these instructions to set it up manually:
 ### In your build.gradle:
 ```groovy
 repositories {